thejqs/plcb/README.md

 ![alt text][psearch]

-I can't search it like I'd want:
+I can't search like I'd want:

 - *Do they let me load all search results in one page?* **No.**